How to Remove Carpet Stains

 Before you start scrubbing and cleaning your own carpeted floors, make sure you have the right tools for the job.
 Here’s what you’ll need:

-FoodDish soap, vinegar, baking sodaSponge, scrub brush, clean cloths
+FoodDish soap, vinegar, baking sodaSponge, brush, towel

-DrinkClub soda, hydrogen peroxide, saltSpray bottle, clean cloths
+DrinkClub soda, hydrogen peroxide, saltSpray bottle

-Mud and dirtCarpet cleaner, vinegar, baking sodaVacuum, scrub brush, clean cloths
+MudCarpet cleaner, vinegar, baking sodaVacuum, brush, towel

 3. Act Quickly

-Time is of the essence when it comes to stains.
+Time is of the essence when it comes to carpet stains.
 The longer they sit, the harder they will be to remove.
 So, as soon as you notice a spill or stain, spring into action!

 For Fresh Stains: